zounar/docker-compose-boilerplate/README.md

 # Docker-Compose boilerplate

 Boilerplate for Docker Compose which solves common use-case problems.
-See [snippets.md](snippets.md) for some useful code snippets that you can use in Dockerfiles,
+See [snippets.md](snippets.md) for some useful code snippets that you can use in Dockerfiles.

 ### Permission issues
 Running containers as root brings problems under Linux.
 All files created inside the